syncfusion-content/ej2-grid-docs/ej2-javascript/grid/columns/headers.md

 The refresh header feature in the Syncfusion ##Platform_Name## Grid allows you to update the header section of the grid whenever changes are made to the grid's columns.
 This feature is useful when you want to reflect changes in the header immediately, such as modifying the column header text, width, or alignment.

-To use the refresh header feature, you can call the [refreshHeader](../../api/grid/#refreshheader) method of the Grid component.
+To use the refresh header feature, you can call the [refreshHeader](../../api/grid/#refreshheader) method of the Grid control.
 This method updates the grid header with the latest changes made to the columns.

 The following example demonstrates how to use the `refreshHeader` method to update the grid header: